Cribbage: Complete Rules, Scoring, and Strategy

 2. Reaching exactly 31: 2 points

-3. Failing to reach 31 (last card played below 31): 1 point ("one for last")
+3. Failing to reach 31 exactly but playing the last card before reset: 1 point ("Go")

 Common scenarios